Treasure (song): Composition and release

-"Treasure" was composed in common time and in the key of E♭ major with a tempo of 112 beats per minute.
+"Treasure" was composed in the key of E♭ major with a tempo of 112 beats per minute.
 The chord progression of A♭M7–(Gm7)–Fm7–Gm7–Cm–(B♭) repeats throughout the song, changing only to end phrases on B♭9sus (A♭/B♭), a deceptive cadence.
 Mars's vocals range from the low note of B♭3 to the high note of E♭5.
 Its composition features punch bass lines, "high synthesizer chimes", call-and-response structure on the backing vocals and "the fill at the end of the chorus".
 All the vocals on the track are taken from a "playbook of a '70s pop Lothario".
 The background vocals have a "call-and-response" structure, while "the fill at the end of the chorus" is inspired by "a roller disco".

 "Treasure" is a disco, soul, funk-pop and synth-pop track, heavily influenced by R&B. Caroline Sullivan of The Guardian called it a "sprightly disco thumper".
 Josep R. Atilano of Philippine Daily Inquirer wrote that Mars was "acknowledging artists synonymous with the 80s in the likes of The Police, New Edition, Billy Joel, Earth, Wind And Fire, and Michael Jackson".
 Melissa Maerz of Entertainment Weekly remarked that the song "makes silk-jumpsuit disco feel contemporary", Andy Gill of The Independent wrote that Mars "demonstrates a keen appreciation of Patrice Rushen's funk-pop".
 In a Slate article, critic Ann Powers said that the song "was a direct homage to the sound and even the look of 'P.Y.T.'-era Michael Jackson".
 Tris McCal writing for NJ.com noticed the similarities between "Treasure" and the sound of Michael Jackson's Off the Wall (1979).

 In the April 18, 2013, issue of Billboard Top 40 Mid-Week Update, it was reported that Atlantic Records had selected "Treasure" as Unorthodox Jukebox's third single.
 "Treasure" was sent for radio airplay in Italy on May 10, 2013, by Warner Music Group.
 On May 29 of the same year, BBC Radio 1 began adding the song onto their playlists.
 On June 21, 2013, a CD single was released in Germany, Austria and Switzerland through Atlantic Records.
 A remix EP with five remixes of the song was released on August 13, 2013, for digital download by the former label.